 - Never run out of eye drops: Always have a spare bottle.
 Use each bottle for one month only.
-Your GP can provide repeat prescriptions, as we will inform them at each visit of your diagnosis and prescription needs. - If using more than one type of drop, leave a gap of 10 minutes between different drops. - After putting in your eye drops, put your finger on the inner corner of your eye near your nose for 30 seconds, as shown by the nurse.
-This allows the drops to be absorbed by the eye and stops them draining away. - Make sure you use your eye drops as normal before coming for your hospital visit (unless we specifically ask you not to). - Never stop your eye drops without checking with your ophthalmologist (eye doctor) first. - Let us know if you have any problems after using your eye drops i.e. breathlessness, coughing, wheezing, irregular heart beat. - Please ask the nurses in the Eye Clinic for help if you experience problems putting in your eye drops.
-They can offer advice and suggest aids which may help. - Let the eye department know if you are unable to attend your appointment so another date can be arranged. - There are no driving restrictions for patients with ocular hypertension.
+Your GP can provide repeat prescriptions, as we will inform him/her at each visit of your diagnosis and prescription needs. - If using more than one type of drop, leave a gap of 10 minutes between different drops. - After putting in your eye drops, put your finger on the inner corner of your eye near your nose for 30 seconds, as shown by the nurse.
+This allows the drops to be absorbed by the eye and stops them draining away. - Make sure you use your eye drops as normal before coming for your hospital visit (unless we specifically ask you not to). - Never stop your eye drops without checking with your ophthalmologist (eye doctor) first. - Let us know if you have any problems after using your eye drops eg breathlessness, coughing, wheezing, irregular heart beat. - Please ask the nurses in the Eye Clinic for help if you experience problems putting in your eye drops.
+They can offer advice and aids are available which may help. - Let the eye department know if you are unable to attend your appointment so another date can be arranged. - If you are a driver it is up to you to inform the DVLA (Swansea) of your glaucoma.

-- Remember your eye tests at your local opticians are free for you and any close relatives over the age of 40.
-Remind relatives that they could be at risk and should have regular eye checks every 2 years. - Please bring your copy of this leaflet to all your clinic appointments.
+Remember your eye tests at your local opticians are free for you and any close relatives over the age of 40.
+Remind relatives that they could be at risk and should have regular eye checks every 2 years.